rovle/models-playing-tetris/README.md

                         name of the prompt for AI generation.
 See the possible values in assets/prompts.json --example_ids [EXAMPLE_IDS ...]
                         list of IDs of examples to use for few-shot prompting.
 See the possible values in assets/examples.json
+  --tetris_seed TETRIS_SEED
+                        seed for the Tetris game.
+If it is supplied all the games will be played with the same seed, i.e. the same sequence of pieces
 ```

 Example command: